 human body.
 Topics include the structural makeup Clock Hours/Credit Hours and function of each body system and the organic MS10162/3 BEGINNING KEYBOARDING process of living organisms and pathophysiology of The student will learn keyboarding basics and diseases as they relate to each body system.
 Upon attain a keyboarding speed ranging from 40 wpm successful completion of this course, students will to 60 wpm. be able to separate and identify the parts of the (Prerequisite: None) human body to ascertain their position, anatomy, and function and to determine healthy organic MS10462/3.5 processes.
 COMPUTERIZED SPREADSHEET (Prerequisite: None) APPLICATIONS This subject prepares the student to work with MS21060/4.5 computer spreadsheet software in a career setting or INTRODUCTION TO COMPUTERS AND for personal use.
 The student will process, manipu-WORD PROCESSING I late, and represent numeric data using spreadsheet This subject introduces the student to basic computsoftware.
 This course also includes basic principles er operations.
 The student will learn how to create, of accounting. format, edit, save, print, and manage documents (Prerequisite: None) using word processing software (Microsoft Word).
-(Prerequisite: None) MS30260/5.5 PROOFREADING MS30060/4.5 This subject introduces the student to basic proof-COMPUTERIZED CHECK REGISTER reading tools necessary in the legal, medical, and APPLICATIONS business fields.
-Upon completion, students will The student will learn basic check register skills on be able to identify errors in content, grammar and the computer including creating an account, vendor usage mechanics, omissions, transpositions, and categories, writing checks, account reconciliation, spelling. account transfers, and generating financial reports (Prerequisite: None) using Excel for Accounting.
+(Prerequisite: None) MS30260/5.5 PROOFREADING MS30060/4.5 This subject introduces the student to basic proof-MICROSOFT OUTLOOK reading tools necessary in the legal, medical, and subject introduces the student to business fields.
+Upon completion, students will Microsoft Outlook and how to utilize the be able to identify errors in content, grammar and various tools and aspects of Outlook to run an usage mechanics, omissions, transpositions, and office.
+Upon completion, students will be able spelling. to create/edit calendars, manage contacts/calendars/ (Prerequisite: None) messages, and set up categories/reminders/flags.
 (Prerequisite: None) MS14066/6 MEDICAL TERMINOLOGY MS30360/5 This course covers the pronunciation, spelling, and INSURANCE CLAIMS & COLLECTIONS usage of medical terms and abbreviations.
 Topics The student will learn the process of completing include building medical terms using word roots, and filing insurance claims and collecting paysuffixes, prefixes, and combining forms.
 Emphasis ment for servies. is placed on medical abbreviations, definitions, (Prerequisite: None) pronunciation, and spelling of terms.
 Upon successful completion of this course, students will be able to MS330A95/8 use medical terms and abbreviations and pronounce ANATOMY & PHYSIOLOGY II medical terminology.
 This course is a continuation and expansion of (Prerequisite: None) course MS150 and provides each student with MS43016/1 the opportunity to master the human anatomy EXAM PREP. makeup, understanding of homeostasis, and devia-Students will prepare to take the National tion/disease.
 Topics include the structural makeup Association of Health Professionals Exam. and function of each body system and the organic Students will study a guide and take practice exams process of living organisms and pathophysiology provided by NAHP.
-Students will take the exam of diseases as they relate to each body system. during the last week or week after their final quarter Upon successful completion of the course, students of the Medical Office Specialist program. will be able to provide professional assistance and (Prerequisites: MS150, MS303) education for patients.
+Students will take the exam of diseases as they relate to each body system. during the last week or week after their final quarter Upon successful completion of the course, students of the Medical Office Specialist program.